StatisticsNZ/open-data-api/README.md

+---

-## Look at the [Wiki](https://github.com/StatisticsNZ/open-data-api/wiki) to understand how to use the Open Data service
+View the [Wiki](https://github.com/StatisticsNZ/open-data-api/wiki) to understand how to use the Open Data service

+---

 # Accessing Stats NZ Open data